 4. Walk the streets of the Barri Gotic

-The Barri Gotic area is also known as the Gothic Quarter and it’s the old town area of Barcelona.
-There’s a Roman feel to this historic area and it’s a maze of narrow cobbled streets and squares.
+The Barri Gotic area is also known as the Gothic Quarter, and it’s the old town area of Barcelona.
+There’s a Roman feel to this historic area that’s a maze of narrow cobbled streets and squares.
 It was once home to famous artists such as Picasso and Joan Miró.
 Today it’s where you’ll find the City Hall and the seat of the Catalan Government, beautiful Gothic churches such as Santa Maria del Pi and Sants Just i Pastor.
 There’s also the old Jewish Quarter and the Plaça del Rei, an interesting medieval square steeped in royal history.
 Strolling around this picturesque neighbourhood is without a doubt one of the best free things to do in Barcelona.

 5. Admire Gaudi’s architecture

 Barcelona and Gaudi go hand-in-hand, and you’ll soon start to recognise his work as you discover it dotted across the city.
 Gaudi is admired and studied by architecture geeks all across the world, so to see his work up close is a true bucket list moment.
 There’s the outdoor spectacle that is Parc Güell, where you can sit in a park designed by Gaudi.
 Casa Batlló is a breathtaking building on Passeig de Gràcia that looks like it’s been made from bones and skulls (they’re actually pillars and balconies).
 There’s an entrance fee to go inside, but you can take in the stunning exterior for free.
 On the same street you’ll also find Guadi’s La Pedrera/ Casa Milà with its famous chimneys on top.